-Rechargeable battery - if trailing leads across your dash board aren't welcome in your car, then you'll want to look at the Snooper Lynx, Road Angel Gems and Pogo Alert Plus.
-All three models feature there own internal rechargeable batteries, providing between 2 and 8 hour operation.
+Rechargeable battery - if trailing leads across your dash board aren't welcome in your car, then you'll want to look at the Road Angel Gems (Gem+ and Gem+ Deluxe).
+Both models feature there own internal rechargeable batteries, providing between 2 and 4 hour operation.

 Live reporting of mobile camera sites - locators such as the connected Gem Plus have the ability at the press of a button to report live mobile camera sites.
 Within seconds of you or another motorist pressing the button, the cameras location is added to the database and shared with all other users.
 These locations remain on the database for the following 6 hours.